QRXqrx/poco-oopsla25-major/README.md

 ### 3.5 Select Seed Iteratively

 1. This step corresponds to the *Iterative Seed Selection* (ISS) algorithm described in our manuscript.
 With all the intermedia produces prepared, we can now run PoCo ISS using `poff_run.py`.
 Please make sure you have the environ `AFLPP` set before running `poff_run.py`, or it will be unable to find `afl-cmin`.
+Note that this command is just for demonstration and will take hours to finish.
+To save time, users can just terminate it with Ctrl-C and jump to step-4.
     ```shell
     export AFLPP=/workdir/aflpp-410c-poco
     cd /workdir/out